 - The Buġibba, Qawra and St. Paul’s Bay area is a good option for a regular holiday: You get a good selection of hotels and other accommodation, a variety of restaurants and bars/pubs and a few places to swim (although mostly rocky).
 The area is well connected with several bus routes to the most popular places around.
 The downsides: Touristy and busy in summer, not practical if you’re renting a car (unless parking facilities are included with accommodation)

 - St. Julian’s and Paceville are good for dining and nightlife, with a decent choice of hotels although the only beach nearby (St. George’s Bay) isn’t the cleanest/nicest place to swim.
 Head over to nearby Sliema for swimming (rocky bathing areas and lidos with pools).
 The downside?
-Paceville is pretty noisy and busy, particularly in summer and it’s not a great place to explore Malta from (or to stay at if you’re renting a car).
+Paceville is pretty noisy and busy (also thanks to a few big construction projects ongoing), particularly in summer and it’s not a great place to explore Malta from (or to stay at if you’re renting a car).

 - If you’re looking to explore Malta and swimming/beaches are less important, consider staying at Malta’s capital city, Valletta.
 Drenched in culture and history, great restaurants and wine bars, good quality accommodation and well connected with other parts of Malta through public transport.

 - Another good option for exploring the country is Mellieha, where you’re far closer to the best sandy beaches, you’ll be staying in a genuine Maltese village, it’s easy to reach other parts of the island and it’s pretty peaceful there.
 The downside?
 For some might be too quiet.
 There are great restaurants around, as well as a few bars, but there isn’t much to do in terms of nightlife.